RenwaX23/XSS-Payloads/README.md

 I collected most of them and they have real authors, i can't remember where i got each one of them so i can give credit sorry.
 If you own any payload want to be mentioned or removed just ping me on Twitter.

+**Payloads.txt** is no longer updated and most of the payloads are outdated, please refer to [PORTSWIGGER XSS cheat sheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet) for best XSS payloads

 Other good sources for XSS:

 [PORTSWIGGER XSS cheat sheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet)